Real Estate Listing Promotion Playbook For Faster Sales And Future Listings

 Shot list and b-roll

-• Point of view walk toward the hidden space such as storage, workshop, or flex room and open the door on camera.
+- Point of view walk toward the hidden space such as storage, workshop, flex room, or upgraded system and reveal it on camera.

-• Close ups that highlight outlets, shelving, insulation, or other proof that the feature is real and useful.
+- Close ups that highlight outlets, shelving, insulation, finishes, or other proof that the feature is real and useful.

-• Short walk toward a nearby park, trail, or cafe with the sign visible so viewers connect the home to the local gem.
+- Short walk toward a nearby park, trail, cafe, or neighborhood feature so viewers connect the home to the local lifestyle.

 Match your call to action to the stage of the buyer journey.
 Soft calls fit cold audiences, and stronger asks fit warm visitors who already engaged with the listing.